Global-Health-Engineering/recycling-network-optimization/data/readme.md

-This directory contains all the data need to run the snakemake workflow
+This directory contains all the data need to run the snakemake workflow.
+The data will be downloaded by a snakemake rule.